Hey Kids (Start Here)

 The other man shut his eyes and clenched his jaw.

 Volker wrapped his fingers around the short chain of the cuffs and surreptitiously pulled up on the armrest of the chair, testing its durability.
-It didn’t take him long to give up on the clearly useless and slightly painful effort.
+It didn’t take him long to give up.

-“Rush,” the dark haired man said, his voice betraying only a trace of the irritation that was in his face.
-“Come in, or I will beam down there and so help me I will drag you back to this fucking ship if I have to.”
+“Rush.”
+The man’s voice betrayed only a trace of the irritation that was in his face.
+“Come.
+In.
+Or so help me god I will beam down there and drag you back to this fucking ship by your hair.”

 “Yes well, as usual, my plan is better.”